Expanding Public Knowledge

 The Video Lab at the Library of Congress National Audio-Visual Center processes moving images recorded on aging VR2000 Quad and Sony ½” EIAJ VTRs.
 Photo: Stefan Ruiz for Mellon Foundation

 A full and rich cultural and scholarly record is essential to understanding who we are.
 How we access and interact with books, archives, technology, and other artifacts is one of Mellon’s core interests as a grantmaker.
-By increasing equitable access to resources, and ensuring knowledge production and preservation are just, we can help foster a more informed, heterogeneous, and critically engaged society.
+By increasing equitable access to resources, and ensuring knowledge is produced as well as preserved, we can help foster a more informed and critically engaged society.

 Comms Experience AAPB Hero 1000x667